DRAGONTOS/Website/content/posts/debian-server-install/index.md

 If it worked, then Docker is installed correctly!

 #### Setting up rootless for docker
-Now that we have Docker installed, we don't want to run everything with root and want to run it securely with our user in rootless mode.
-To do that, we need to run this simple script from Docker themselves:
+Now that you have Docker installed, you don't want to run everything with root and want to run it securely with your user in rootless mode.
+To do that, you need to run this simple script from Docker themselves:
 ```bash
 sudo systemctl disable --now docker.service docker.socket
 dockerd-rootless-setuptool.sh install
 systemctl --user enable --now docker
 ```
-And again, to check if it's installed correctly, we can run this command:
+And again, to check if it's installed correctly, you can run this command:
 ```bash
 docker run hello-world
 ```

 #### Setting up nginx
-Now that Docker is installed and working, we now need to add some folders for them. where to place the containers and such, and to do that, we just need to add these:
+Now that Docker is installed and working, you now need to add some folders for them. where to place the containers and such, and to do that, you just need to add these:
 ```bash
 mkdir ~/docker && cd ~/docker
 ```